ibm-cloud-architecture/refarch-cloudnative-micro-orders/etc/building-locally.md

 1. Set some environment variables.

     **NOTE:** [Here](env_vars.txt) contains the file for simpler copy paste.
 You can also paste these into your `server.env` belonging to the server.
+Otherwise, you can copy it into `src/main/liberty/config` but this requires a rebuild.

     Set the JDBC URL and few other environment variables before you start your application.
 The host and port depends on the service you use.
 You can run the MySQL server locally on your system using the MySQL docker container or use